DEPARTMENT DIRECTORS AND DEPUTIES

 He has also served as a Civil Engineer V for the Department of Accounting and General Services, Program Manager for Maricopa Department of Transportation in Arizona, Principal Project Engineer for the Guam Department of Public Works, Senior Project Engineer for the California Department of Transportation, and as a Project Engineer for the Arizona Department of Transportation.
 With a track record of initiative and dependability, Robin will leverage his engineering background to pave lasting impacts on our highway systems statewide.

-Dreanalee “Dre” Kalili, Deputy Director for Harbors
+DreanaLee “Dre” Kalili, Deputy Director for Harbors

 Most recently, Dre served as the Special Projects Manager for the department’s highways division, leading the $25 million broadband pilot project to fiber-enable highway facilities and provide free high-speed internet service in eight underserved communities statewide.
 She also collaborated with federal, state, and county stakeholders to implement the Infrastructure Investment and Jobs Act and worked to expend this new funding, and prepared discretionary grant applications for various highway programs.